steveliles/implicit-futures/README.markdown

 In other words what you want is an _implicit_ future, where the client code doesn't know or care whether it is dealing with a fully realised &lt;T> or an implementation that may actually be working in the background to fulfill the promise of &lt;T>.

+Just as with explicit futures, the _implicit_ future should block the calling thread if its value is not yet realised, and return when the value is available.
+The calling thread doesn't need to know anything about this.

 	class Undesirable {
 	    public void doSomething(SomeService aService) {
 	        Future<MyResult> _future = aService.provideResult();